-PROJECT DESCRIPTION:
+PROJECT SUMMARY:

 The proposed project would capitalize the California Fisheries Fund ("Fund") with a \$2,000,000 seed grant, provided that additional capitalization funding is obtained from other grants, private investment, or low-interest loans from private foundations.
 The Fund would offer loans to California fishing communities, groups, associations, and businesses to assist them with a transition to more environmentally and economically sustainable fishing practices and governance, where conventional investment capital or loans from traditional financial institutions are not available.
-Examples of potential projects that could be supported by the Fund include projects that: promote the transition to gear types that have less impact on bottom habitats and reduced bycatch rates; reduce fishing capacity in overcapitalized fisheries; support planning and implementation for management reforms for a particular fishery; improve marketing for sustainable seafood products or create sustainable seafood products that qualify for certification; or support fisheries-supporting infrastructure.
-The Coastal Conservancy will consider this project at its March 8, 2007 meeting, and is expected to authorize a grant to Environmental Defense to implement it.
+Examples of potential projects that could be supported by the Fund include projects that: promote the transition to gear types that have less impact on bottom habitats and reduced bycatch rates; reduce fishing capacity in overcapitalized fisheries; support planning and implementation for management reforms for a particular fishery; improve marketing for sustainable seafood products or create sustainable seafood products that qualify for certification; or improve fisheries-supporting infrastructure.
+The Ocean Protection Council found this project to be a high priority at its February 8, 2007 meeting, and authorized a grant to Environmental Defense for its implementation.